 - Free or reduced-cost school meals if you have children in K-12.

 - Nutrition education with food vouchers for Women, Infants, and Children (WIC).

 Funds you receive and spend locally also support Oregon's economy and local businesses such as farmers' markets.

 Stuck or want help applying?

-- SNAP application assistance from Partners for a Hunger-Free Oregon
+- Visit the Partners for a Hunger-Free Oregon webpage.

 - See the Multnomah County SNAP page, which has outreach specialists who can help plus useful general info and FAQ (including on eligibility for college students).
 Also view the Washington County SNAP page, or this list to find your local office.